Delhi Minority Commission chief Zafarul Islam Khan booked for sedition after social media post

 The FIR was registered against Khan on April 30 under section 124 A, 153 A after a resident filed a complainst against his April 28, thanking Kuwait for taking note of 'persecution' of Indian muslims.

-NEW DELHI: The Special Cell of Delhi Police has registered a case of sedition against Chairman of Delhi Minority Commission Zafarul Islam Khan for a controversial social media post, an officer said on Saturday.
+NEW DELHI: Delhi Police Special Cell on Saturday booked Delhi Minority Commission (DMC) chairman Zaraful Islam Khan under sedition charges for sharing a ‘provocative’ post on social media sites instigating enmity on the grounds of religion.

-The FIR was registered against Khan on April 30 under section 124 A (sedition) and 153 A (promoting enmity between different groups on grounds of religion, race, place of birth) after police received a complaint by a resident of Vasant Kunj.

-In the FIR, the complainant alleged that Khan's post was "provocative", "deliberate" and seditious and intended to cause disharmony and create a rift in the society, police said, adding that the case is being investigated by the cyber cell.

-The remarks were posted by Khan on Tuesday but deleted after sometime.

-Later, Khan also sought an apology while the BJP demanded his removal from the commission.
+A complaint was filed by a resident if Vasant Vihar.
+Also, around 200 teachers and members of the National Democratic Teachers Front (NDTF) filed a complaint to Delhi CM Arvind Kejriwal, Prime Minister Narendra Modi and LG Anil Baijal.

+The complaint was later forwarded to Delhi Police Special Cell, Lodi Colony for further investigation and action.
+“Sedition charges have been pressed against him.
+Further investigations are on,” a police official said.

+Khan, in his controversial his post said, “Thank you Kuwait for standing with Indian Muslims.
+The Hindutva bigots calculated that given the huge economic stakes involved the Muslims and Arab world will not care about the persecution of Muslims in Indian.”

-"I realise that my tweet was ill-timed and insensitive in view of our county facing a medical emergency and fighting an unseen enemy.
-I apologise to all whose sentiments were hurt," Khan said in a statement.
+However, with his post sparking an outrage on social media, Khan on Thursday posted an apology online, “I realise that my tweet was ill-timed and insensitive in view of our country facing a medical emergency and fighting an unseen enemy.
+I apologise to all whose sentiments were hurt.

-He said that his tweet on April 28, thanking Kuwait for taking note of the "persecution" of Indian Muslims, in the context of the northeast Delhi violence, has "pained" some people which was never his intention.